History of Thailand in Timeline

 In 2011, the Chang Thailand Slammers won the ASEAN Basketball League Championship.

-In 2011, the entertainment industries directly contributed $2.1 billion in GDP to the Thai economy.
+In 2011, the entertainment industries are estimated to have directly contributed $2.1 billion in GDP to the Thai economy.

-The 2011 Thailand Country Report provides population numbers for mountain peoples and ethnic communities in the Northeast.
+The 2011 Thailand Country Report provides population numbers for mountain peoples ('hill tribes') and ethnic communities in the Northeast and is explicit about its main reliance on the Mahidol University Ethnolinguistic Maps of Thailand data.

-A 2012 study found that 64% of informal workers in Thailand had not completed education beyond primary school.
+A 2012 study found that 64% of informal workers had not completed education beyond primary school.

 2012: Airports in Thailand

-As of 2012, Thailand was the second largest consumer of pick-up trucks in the world, after the US, due to favorable taxation.
+As of 2012, Thailand was the second largest consumer of pick-up trucks in the world, after the US, due to its favorable taxation for 2-door pick-ups.

 2012: Thailand Automotive Industry

-As of 2012, the Thai automotive industry was the largest in Southeast Asia and the 9th largest in the world.
+As of 2012, the Thai automotive industry was the largest in Southeast Asia and the 9th largest in the world, producing near 1.5 million vehicles annually, mostly commercial vehicles.

 2012: International degree students

-In 2013, Thailand's Ministry of Information and Communication Technology announced that 27,231 schools would receive classroom-level access to high-speed internet.
+In 2013, the Ministry of Information and Communication Technology announced that 27,231 schools would receive classroom-level access to high-speed internet.

-After the 2014 coup, Thailand leaned more towards China, raising concerns about "economic colony" due to growing Chinese influence.
+After the 2014 coup, Thailand leaned more towards China, leading to concerns about "economic colony" under China.

 After the coup d'état in 2014, Thailand had the highest number of lèse-majesté prisoners in the nation's history.